 It doesn’t matter if he is a narcissist or just an unhealthy man.
 That shouldn’t be your concern anymore.
 Your new job is learning about why you were attracted to him and what allowed you to continue to let him treat you this way.

 Start this next journey with as much support as you can.
-Remember, hired support in the form of a therapist is still support.
+Remember, hiring support in the form of a therapist is still support.
 Be open to learning and understanding yourself deeply, so that you don’t repeat these patterns.

 You’ve got this.
 It just takes some grit and grace!

 Ask Dr. Zoe – How Do I Break Free From Codependency?